Federico-Tremolada/enthesis-fem-model/results/phase_2_refinement/README.md

 ## Interpretation

 * Increasing the number of layers improves the resolution of the material gradient
-* Coarser models (8 layers) show more irregular stress profiles
+* The 8-layer model shows more pronounced discretization effects
-* Finer models (16 layers) produce smoother and more continuous stress distributions
+* The 12-layer and 16-layer models produce very similar stress profiles

-The differences are most evident near the interface region.
+Differences between L12 and L16 are minimal and mainly visible near the interface region.

 ---

+## Quantitative Analysis

+The comparison between models shows:

+* variations below ~2% for stress metrics between L12 and L16
+* negligible differences in peak stress values
+* strong convergence of the solution with increasing refinement

+---

 ## Key Findings

+* The solution converges as the number of layers increases
+* The 12-layer and 16-layer models provide nearly identical results
-* The 8-layer model provides a reasonable approximation but shows discretization effects
+* The 8-layer model is slightly less accurate but still consistent
-* The 12-layer model improves smoothness and reduces irregularities
-* The 16-layer model offers the best representation of a continuous gradient

 ---